ivmai/libatomic_ops/README_details.txt

-If you want to initialize an object, and then "publish" a pointer to it in a global location p, such that other threads reading the new value of p are guaranteed to see an initialized object, it suffices to use AO_release_write(p, ...) to write the pointer to the object, and to retrieve it in other threads with AO_acquire_read(p).
+If you want to initialize an object, and then "publish" a pointer to it in a global location p, such that other threads reading the new value of p are guaranteed to see an initialized object, it suffices to use ..._release_write(p, ...) to write the pointer to the object, and ..._acquire_read(p) to retrieve it in other threads.

-Platform notes:
+PLATFORM NOTES:

-All X86: We quietly assume 486 or better.
+All x86: We quietly assume 486 or better.

-Gcc on x86:
-Define AO_USE_PENTIUM4_INSTRS to use the Pentium 4 mfence instruction.
-Currently this is appears to be of marginal benefit.
+Gcc on x86: Define AO_USE_PENTIUM4_INSTRS to use the Pentium 4 mfence instruction.
+Currently this is appears to be of a marginal benefit.